 The Foundation has entered into a shared services agreement with CRI to provide operational support and the renting of office space.
 Operational support provided may be charged to CRI at the cost of the service provided by the Foundation.
-Office space provided is at a cost equal to the same amount charged to others renting office space from the Foundation There were no charges for operational support in fiscal years 2020 and 2019.
-Rent received by the Foundation from CRI was \$3,200 and \$1,200 for the years ended June 30, 2020 and 2019, respectively.
+Office space provided is at a cost equal to the same amount charged to others renting office space from the Foundation There were charges for operational support in fiscal years 2021 and 2020 of \$107 thousand and \$0 respectively.
+Rent received by the Foundation from CRI was \$0 and \$3,200 for the years ended June 30, 2021 and 2020, respectively.
 In addition, during the year ended June 30, 2020, the Foundation provided a line of credit to CRI at a rate of 1.66%, compounded monthly.
-The balance was \$234,856 at year-end.
+The balance was \$127,047 at year-end.